ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI-Merlin: Magic Photo Prompter**](https://github.com/Xclbr7/ComfyUI-Merlin): ComfyUI-Merlin is a custom node extension for ComfyUI, introducing the Magic Photo Prompter.
 This powerful tool enhances your prompt engineering process by allowing users to easily construct detailed, high-quality prompts for photo-realistic image generation.
 - [**Human Parts Detector**](https://github.com/metal3d/ComfyUI_Human_Parts): Detect human parts using the DeepLabV3+ ResNet50 model from Keras-io.
 You can extract hair, arms, legs, and other parts with ease and with small memory usage.
 - [**ComfyUI-AutoSplitGridImage**](https://github.com/stormcenter/ComfyUI-AutoSplitGridImage): ComfyUI-AutoSplitGridImage is a custom node for ComfyUI that provides intelligent image splitting functionality.
 It combines edge detection for column splits and uniform division for row splits, offering a balanced approach to grid-based image segmentation.
-- [**ComfyUI_RH_UNO**](https://github.com/HM-RunningHub/ComfyUI_RH_UNO): This is a UNO ComfyUI plugin implementation that can run the full version with 24GB VRAM, as well as quickly run the FP8 version.
 - [**ComfyUI-Coziness**](https://github.com/skfoo/ComfyUI-Coziness): Nodes:MultiLora Loader, Lora Text Extractor.
 Provides a node for assisting in loading loras through text.
+- [**Ostris Nodes ComfyUI**](https://github.com/ostris/ostris_nodes_comfyui): This is a collection of custom nodes for ComfyUI that I made for some QOL.
+I will be adding much more advanced ones in the future once I get more familiar with the API.
 - [**ComfyUI_GradientDeepShrink**](https://github.com/kinfolk0117/ComfyUI_GradientDeepShrink): Nodes:GradientPatchModelAddDownscale (Kohya Deep Shrink).
 - [**Gridswapper**](https://github.com/kinfolk0117/ComfyUI_GridSwapper): Gridswapper takes a batch of latents and spreads them over the necessary amount of grids.
 It then automatically shuffles the images in the grids for each step.
 So, a batch of 12 latents for a 2x2 grid will generate 3 grid images in each step.
 It will then shuffle around the images for the next step.
 This makes it possible for all images to influence the others during the denoising process.
 This approach works well for generating 2-4 grids.
 - [**ComfyUI - Mask Bounding Box**](https://github.com/mikkel/comfyui-mask-boundingbox): The ComfyUI Mask Bounding Box Plugin provides functionalities for selecting a specific size mask from an image.
 Can be combined with ClipSEG to replace any aspect of an SDXL image with an SD1.5 output.
 - [**ComfyUI-I2VGEN-XL**](https://github.com/chaojie/ComfyUI-I2VGEN-XL): This is an implementation of [a/i2vgen-xl](https://github.com/ali-vilab/i2vgen-xl)
 - [**ComfyUI StoryCreater**](https://github.com/oztrkoguz/ComfyUI_StoryCreator): Nodes:story_sampler_simple, text2, kosmos2_sampler.
 - [**for comfyui image proprocessor**](https://github.com/TTPlanetPig/Comfyui_TTP_CN_Preprocessor): Adapt for Hunyuan now
+- [**ComfyUI-FLUX-BFL-API**](https://github.com/gelasdev/ComfyUI-FLUX-BFL-API): Custom nodes for integrating Flux models with the BFL API.
 - [**ComfyUI-PixydustQuantizer**](https://github.com/sousakujikken/ComfyUI-PixydustQuantizer): Pixydust Quantizer is a custom node extension for ComfyUI that allows for the simplified recreation of tile patterns used in 1990s 16-color PC graphics, offering advanced color quantization and palette optimization features.Additionally, it includes a CRT-like effect node that mimics the phosphor glow and slight color bleeding of old CRT displays, adding a nostalgic aesthetic.With version 2.0.0, it now supports batch image processing, enabling efficient handling of video frames and image sequences.
 - [**ComfyUI-HunyuanVideoImagesGuider**](https://github.com/benjiyaya/ComfyUI-HunyuanVideoImagesGuider): A specialized node for ComfyUI that enable advanced motion and animation capabilities for image as guider for video processing In Hunyuan Video.
 - [**ComfyUI-wanBlockswap**](https://github.com/orssorbit/ComfyUI-wanBlockswap): This is a simple Wan block swap node for ComfyUI native nodes, works by swapping upto 40 blocks to the CPU to reduce VRAM.
-- [**Ostris Nodes ComfyUI**](https://github.com/ostris/ostris_nodes_comfyui): This is a collection of custom nodes for ComfyUI that I made for some QOL.
-I will be adding much more advanced ones in the future once I get more familiar with the API.
 - [**WebUI Monaco Prompt**](https://github.com/Taremin/webui-monaco-prompt): Make it possible to edit the prompt using the Monaco Editor, an editor implementation used in VSCode.
 - [**ComfyUI PiperTTS**](https://github.com/yuvraj108c/ComfyUI-PiperTTS): Convert Text-to-Speech inside ComfyUI using [a/Piper](https://github.com/rhasspy/piper)
 - [**Batch Rembg for ComfyUI**](https://github.com/Mamaaaamooooo/batchImg-rembg-ComfyUI-nodes): Remove background of plural images.